urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

   Can not be modified except it stores items that can mutate Collections that are created using unmodifiable factory methods are space efficient Static factory methods like List.of(), Map.of(), Set.of() return an unmodifiable collection

+List.of() vs Arrays.asList() vs Collections.unmodifiableList()
+  Immutability
+    List.of() and Collections.unmodifiableList()
+      Any attempt to structurally change will result in an UnsupportedOperationException, this includes operations such as add(), set() and remove() You can, however, change the contents of the objects in the list (if the objects are not immutable) Arrays.asList()
+      Is not completely immutable, it does not have a restriction on set() However, it is fixed length, so add() and remove() will throw an UnsupportedOperationException Null hostility
+    listOf.contains(null);  // NullPointerException
+    unmodif.contains(null); // allowed
+    asList.contains(null);  // allowed

 Comparator and Comparable interfaces
   Comparation methods are used when sorting a collection of objects.
 They return negative, positive or 0 values based on the result of the comparation